-Although the results of these studies are promising, sample sizes are small and follow-up is limited.
-Further investigation into the efficacy and safety of mosquito-net mesh for inguinal hernia repair is needed before widespread implementation.
-The United Kingdom's nonprofit organization Operation Hernia (see box 9.1) is planning an audit of outcomes of copolymer mosquito-net mesh purchased from India for use during humanitarian surgical repair camps (Stephenson and Kingsnorth 2011).
-(See box 9.2 for a description of a successful local initiative.)
+Because the sample sizes of these studies were small and followup was limited, further investigation into the efficacy and safety of mosquito net mesh for inguinal hernia repair is needed prior to widespread implementation.
+The U. K. nonprofit organization Operation Hernia (see box .1) is planning an audit of outcomes of copolymer mosquito net mesh purchased from India for use during humanitarian surgical repair camps (Stephenson and Kingsnorth 2011).

-If the safety of mosquito-net mesh is demonstrated, steps should be taken to make it more widely available for hernia repair in LMICs.
-Potential challenges to widespread implementation include inadequate training in the mesh technique, barriers to acceptance of mosquito netting as a surgical tool by care providers, and complexities of acquisition and distribution of the mosquitonet mesh.
-A comprehensive program that addresses these issues is needed to ensure equitable access to mesh inguinal hernia repair in LMICs.
+If the safety of mosquito net mesh is demonstrated, steps should be taken to make it more widely available for hernia repair in LMICs.
+Potential challenges to widespread implementation include inadequate training in the mesh technique, barriers to acceptance of mosquito netting as a surgical tool by care providers, and the complexities of acquisition and distribution of the mosquito net mesh.
+A comprehensive program that addresses these issues is needed to ensure equitable access to mesh inguinal herniorrhaphy in LMICs.